The meaning of May 19

 Our common task is not to stop our work for a minute, which aims to inspire our people to further creative activity.
 Even if our ancestors are an example of insubordinate spirit and inner strength.

-Eternal memory to all wronged.
+Eternal remembrance to all the unfortunate

 With deep appreciation and love,